Circle Cutting Band Saw Jig

 First order of business was send the jig through the blade to create the saw kerf, then shut off the saw when the extension table reaches the edge of the saw table, I over cut about 1/8 in. to keep the saw blade away from the jig.

-The old shelf I was using had a 1×2 edge nosing applied and I used that nosing to flush out the shelf with the edge of the band saw table.
+The old shelf I was using as an auxiliary fence had a 1×2 edge nosing applied and I used that nosing, as a stop, to rest against the edge of the band saw table.

 Step 4:

-leveled the table and attached an auxiliary ply wood leg to the out feed to support the table and keep it from sagging under the circle stock weight.
+I level the table and attached an auxiliary plywood leg to the out feed to support the table and keep it from sagging under the circle stock weight.
 Two screws hold this leg in place.

 Measuring your circle prior to cutting:

-I then squared a line from the blade down the extension table and is that line to make my measurements on.
-My friend wanted a 32” radius cut on her plywood so I measured 16” from the band saw blade, made a mark and then installed a 6 penny finish nail.
+I then squared a line from the blade down the extension table and use this line to make my measurements on.
+My friend wanted a 32” radius cut on her plywood so I measured 16” [circle radius] from the band saw blade, made a mark and then installed a 6 penny finish nail.

-On the plywood I cut it to a 32” x 32” square and then measured diagonally from the corners to determine the center.
+The circle to be cut was plywood and I cut it to a 32” x 32” square, then drew intersecting, diagonal lines from each corner to determine the center.
 Once I had the center marked I drilled an 1/8-in. hole through the center.

 Cutting your circle:

-Thinner blades work best with the circle cutting band saw jig in fact a ¼-in. blade is perfect.
-Placing the circle stock plywood over the extension table nail and make sure the circle stock is flat to the table.
+Thinner blades will work better when cutting circles on a band saw jig.
+In fact a ¼-in. blade is perfect.
+Placing the circle stock plywood over the extension table 6d nail, ensure that your circle stock is flat to the band saw table.

 Turn on the saw and slowly turn the wood though the blade to make a circle.